 1. Tesla Model S

-Despite some recent trouble with some of their electric vehicles, Tesla is recognized as a true leader in self-driving technology.
+Despite some recent trouble with some of its electric vehicles, Tesla is recognized as a true leader in self-driving technology.
 Even though you can’t see it, technology is built into all sides of the Model S, allowing it to be “aware” of everything that’s going on around it in any direction.
 Using Tesla’s second generation autopilot technology, these cars are able to change lanes on their own but are still quite dependent on human operators to remain alert and ready to take complete control of the vehicle at all times.
 This is top-of-the-line self-driving technology but it does not mean that drivers can relax and daydream behind the wheel.

 2. Mercedes S-Class

-Mercedes-Benz has a long reputation as one of the most-recognized luxury brands in the world and they are certainly not going to allow themselves to lag behind when it comes to the latest technology.
+Mercedes-Benz has a long reputation as one of the most recognized luxury brands in the world and they are certainly not going to allow themselves to lag behind when it comes to the latest technology.
 Mercedes makes use of what they call their “Intelligence Drive System” to provide drivers with what could be considered a preview of self-driving technology to come.
 The car is able to take over critical driving duties such as hands-free steering, lane control, and adaptive cruise control but only for 12 seconds at a time.
 When those 12 seconds are up the vehicle engages audio and visual reminders for the driver to resume control.

 3. BMW 7-Series